Adding schema.org to a GitHub Pages site

 to install the jekyll-json-ld

-gem (see step 2.5 for help).
+gem ( for help).

 Once bundle has install the gem, you can start the jekyll server by running jekyll serve